-SND involves abnormalities in SN impulse formation and propagation, which are often accompanied by similar abnormalities in the atrium and in the conduction system of the heart.
+Sinus node dysfunction (SND) involves abnormalities in SN impulse formation and propagation, which are often accompanied by similar abnormalities in the atrium and in the conduction system of the heart.
 Together, these abnormalities may result in inappropriately slow ventricular rates and long pauses at rest or during various stresses.
 When SND is mild, patients are usually asymptomatic.
 As SND becomes more severe, patients may develop symptoms due to organ hypoperfusion and pulse irregularity.
 Such symptoms include the following:

 Heart failure symptoms and palpitations

 The natural history of SND typically involves intermittent and/or progressive cardiac rhythm disorders, which have been associated with higher rates of other cardiovascular events and higher mortality.
 There is a tendency for the rhythm disturbances associated with SND to evolve over time, along with a higher likelihood of thromboembolic events and other cardiovascular events.

 For many patients with SND, there are variable, and often long, periods of normal SN function.
 However, once present, in due course, SND progresses in most patients, accompanied by a greater likelihood of developing atrial tachyarrhythmias.
 However, the time course of disease progression is difficult to predict; hence, most patients with symptomatic SND are treated earlier in an attempt to alleviate symptoms.